Close

 Encouraging development & preparation for the future careers of our students

-Mrs J Latham is the Careers Leader at St Augustine’s, responsible for ensuring the school uses the Gatsby Benchmarks to underpin all things careers and enterprise.
+Ms A Penney is the Careers Lead at St Augustine’s, responsible for ensuring the school uses the Gatsby Benchmarks to underpin all things careers and enterprise.

-Please do get in touch if you would like more information about what we have planned for the students this year, or if you are an organisation wanting to become involved with St Augustine’s.
-You can email Mrs Latham at careers@sta.cc or call the College on 01225 350001
+Please do get in touch if you would like more information about our careers programme, or if you are an organisation wanting to become involved with St Augustine’s. please email Ms Penney at careers@st-augustines.wilts.sch.uk or call the College on 01225 350001

 Year 10 Work Experience

-Work Experience for Year 10 is taking place during the week of 18-22 March 2024.
+Work Experience for Year 10 will take place 23rd - 27th March 2026.
 We are hoping to see as many students as possible out in a work environment.
-This year, we are using our Careers platform, Unifrog, to initiate the process from student, to employer, to parent/carer & then to Mrs Latham for overall approval.
+This year, we are continuing to use our Careers platform, Unifrog, to initiate the process from student, to employer, to parent/carer & then to Ms Penney for overall approval.
+This process ensures that relevant insurance, alongside health and safety requirements are present to safeguard our students whilst on placement.
+If you wish to check any details please email Ms Penney at careers@st-augustines.wilts.sch.uk or call the College on 01225 350001

 Review and Monitoring